mervelil/data_analysis/README.md

 Superstore Data Analysis This project provides an in-depth analysis of the Superstore dataset, which contains sales, profit, and other business-related information for a fictional store.
 The goal of this analysis is to derive insights that can help improve business strategies and decision-making processes.
 Key Analyses
-Sales and Profit Analysis:

-Analyzing sales and profit across different categories and sub-categories.
-Identifying the most profitable and least profitable segments.
+Sales and Profit Analysis:Analyzing sales and profit across different categories and sub-categories.Identifying the most profitable and least profitable segments.
-Regional Performance:

-Evaluating sales performance across different regions and states.
-Identifying high-performing and low-performing regions.
+Regional Performance:Evaluating sales performance across different regions and states.Identifying high-performing and low-performing regions.
-Correlation Analysis:

-Investigating correlations between different numerical features such as sales, profit, discount, and quantity.
+Correlation Analysis:Investigating correlations between different numerical features such as sales, profit, discount, and quantity.
-Customer Segmentation:

-Segmenting customers based on their purchasing behavior and identifying key customer segments.
+Customer Segmentation:Segmenting customers based on their purchasing behavior and identifying key customer segments.

 Technologies Used
 Pandas: For data manipulation and analysis.
 Matplotlib and Seaborn: For data visualization.